vikalpgandha/blockchain_basics_docs/README.md

   }
 ```

+- Here you can configure Solidity compiler like defining version, which will be used by truffle to compile solidty files.
+- All mentioned versions of compiler will be downloaded and used by truffle automatically.

-- Setup Network
+2. Setup Network

-Useful for testing.
+- This configuration object is used to define various network configuration.

-The `development` name is special - truffle uses it by default.
+- In all network configs `development` name is special - truffle uses it by default if it's defined here and no other network is specified at the command line.

-if it's defined here and no other network is specified at the command line.
-You should run a client (like ganache, geth, or parity) in a separate terminal tab if you use this network and you must also set the `host`, `port` and `network_id`
+- You should run a client (like ganache, geth, or parity) in a separate terminal tab if you use this network and you must also set the `host`, `port` and `network_id`.

-Another network configuration we are gonna use is `dashboard` configuration.
+- Another network configuration we are gonna use here is `dashboard` configuration.

-Truffle provides us way to make interection possible using Test networks or real networks using Truffle Dashboard and to use truffle dashboard, dashboard config is necessary to setup here.
+- Truffle provides us way to make interection possible inside Test networks or real networks using Truffle Dashboard and to use truffle dashboard, dashboard config is necessary to setup here.

-Explore `truffle-config.js` file of this repo to get more info.
+- Explore `truffle-config.js` file of this repo to get more info.

 ```
 networks: {